apache/datafusion-sqlparser-rs/README.md

 ## Contributing

 Contributions are highly encouraged!
-However, the bandwidth we have to maintain this crate is fairly limited.
+However, the bandwidth we have to maintain this crate is limited.
+Please read the following sections carefully.

+### New Syntax

-Pull requests that add support for or fix a bug in a feature in the SQL standard, or a feature in a popular RDBMS, like Microsoft SQL Server or PostgreSQL, will likely be accepted after a brief review.
+The most commonly accepted PRs add support for or fix a bug in a feature in the SQL standard, or a a popular RDBMS, such as Microsoft SQL Server or PostgreSQL, will likely be accepted after a brief review.
+Any SQL feature that is dialect specific should be parsed by *both* the relevant [`Dialect`] as well as the omnibsus [`GenericDialect`].

+### Major API Changes

-The current maintainers do not plan for any substantial changes to this crate's API at this time.
-And thus, PRs proposing major refactors are not likely to be accepted.
+The current maintainers do not plan for any substantial changes to this crate's API.
+PRs proposing major refactors are not likely to be accepted.

+### Testing

-Please be aware that, while we hope to review PRs in a reasonably timely fashion, it may take a while.
+While we hope to review PRs in a reasonably timely fashion, it may take a week or more.
 In order to speed the process, please make sure the PR passes all CI checks, and includes tests demonstrating your code works as intended (and to avoid regressions).
 Remember to also test error paths.

 PRs without tests will not be reviewed or merged.
-Since the CI ensures that `cargo test`, `cargo fmt`, and `cargo clippy`, pass you will likely want to run all three commands locally before submitting your PR.
+Since the CI ensures that `cargo test`, `cargo fmt`, and `cargo clippy`, pass you should likely to run all three commands locally before submitting your PR.

+### Filing Issues

 If you are unable to submit a patch, feel free to file an issue instead.
 Please try to include: